Accessibility - Access to MIT

 The following building has special entry or keyed entry requirements: Building 12 overhead door, Basement Entry.

 For keys, contact the Environmental Health and Safety Office, Room: N52-496, Tel: 617-452-3477.
 For Kresge Theater seating, contact the Campus Activities Complex Office,Tel: 617-253-3913.

-While there is no physical access to the following buildings: Bexley Hall; Graphic Arts, N42; the President's House, E1 * W2 and W2A
+There is no physical access to the following buildings: N42; E1 * W2 and W2A.

 For keys to key-operated elevators, contact the Environmental Health and Safety Office, N52-496, 617-253-4736.
 Lifts are unlocked except in Buildings 10 and 33.
-The following are key-operated elevators: Building 1; Building 48; Buildings E38/39; Building E40; Building NW14; Building NW16; and Ashdown.
+The following are key-operated elevators: Building 1; Building 48; Buildings E38/39; Building E40; Building NW14; Building NW16; and Maseeh.

 - Schedules and Route Map: Please note that inclement weather, vehicle maintenance, and heavy traffic conditions may affect the times listed on the schedules.
 For scheduling information please see the TECH Shuttle page of the MIT Facilities website.

 Under extraordinary circumstances and when deemed appropriate by SDS and Campus Police, people with medical circumstances may be provided medical transports for up to a four (4) week period.
 During the first week of transports, the MIT Campus Police will provide up to two (2) round trips within one day.
 For the second and subsequent weeks of transports, they will provide one round trip per day.
 [In cases where the medical needs of the person with a disability might extend for a short period of time beyond the four week period, MIT Medical will conduct a case review and advise Campus Police if there are special needs.]
 For more information, call Campus Police at (617) 253-9751.
 Contact SDS for eligibility information, 5-104, (617) 253-1674.